sandeep-tukaram/algods/DesignAlgoDS.md

 This simple model (cpu + memory) is called the RAM (Random Access Machine) model.
 But hey, don't get hung up on the name.
 What's important is that every computation from a simple calculator to a complex AI system, is fundamentally a choreography between: organizing data in memory and processing it through CPU instructions.
 This might seem like an oversimplification right now, but as we continue, we'll apply the two-part perspective repeatedly to break down even the most complex algorithms.
 Let's keep exploring!

+---

-## Design Techniques - Problems and Algorithms
+## Designing Techniques - Problems and Algorithms
 With our simplfied model of computer and algorithm, let's talk about solving problems.
 We use computers to solve problems.
 It is in the context of problem solving that the design aspect of algorithm becomes very important.
 When we solve a problem, we care about two main things: making sure our solution works (correctness) and that it works well (efficiency).

 ### The Two-Part Theme (Again!)